diarmidmackenzie/sdt-condensed/GCT.md

 > **GCT Proposition VII:** Because all goals can be more or less linked to need satisfaction, the relation of personal goals of any type to wellness-related outcomes is a function of (or is mediated by) need satisfactions.

-Initial GCT research, beginning in 1996, looked at a certain subset of goals, that seemed like they were different in kind, and might fall into distinct categories, intrinsic & extrinsic.
+Initial GCT research, beginning in 1996, looked at a certain subset of goals that seemed like they were different in kind, and might fall into distinct categories, intrinsic & extrinsic.
 But there are more goals that are yet to be explored.

 Goals for power and dominance over others, for example, seems likely to be extrinsic, while goals for generativity (promoting the wellbeing of younger generations) seems likely to be intrinsic.